466th Air Expeditionary Group

-The 466th Air Expeditionary Group of the United States Air Force provides support for airmen at stations across Afghanistan.
-This includes "joint expeditionary tasking" airmen, airmen whose units are assigned to a headquarters other than the one from United States Air Force during their deployment.
+The 466th Air Expeditionary Group of the United States Air Force was a personnel administration group for individual and group Air Force augmentees in Afghanistan.
+This included "joint expeditionary tasking" airmen, airmen whose units are assigned to a headquarters other than the one from United States Air Force during their deployment.
 It also includes individual augmentees assigned to joint organizations.
-The 466th has been headquartered at Al Udeid Air Base, Qatar since 2014, when it moved from the Transit Center at Manas.
+The group was headquartered at Al Udeid Air Base, Qatar since 2014, when it moved from the Transit Center at Manas.
 The group provides a lifeline, referred to as a "Blue Line' back to the Air Force.
-Its two squadrons, the 466th and 966th Air Expeditionary Squadrons are still located in Afghanistan.
+Two squadrons that were part of the group, the 466th and 966th Air Expeditionary Squadrons were located in Afghanistan in early 2014.

 The 466th's mission was formerly performed by the now inactive 755th Air Expeditionary Group.

 Mission

-The 466th supports the International Security Assistance Force's campaign in Afghanistan by ensuring airmen are taken care of while they are "loaned out" through tactical control to non-Air Force units executing joint missions.
-It is responsible for over 1,300 airmen at 48 different locations in Afghanistan so that none of those Airmen become isolated from the Air Force.
-It processes airmen arriving in theater to insure they are properly briefed and equipped for the mission they will be performing while deployed.
+The group administered USAF airmen that were "loaned out" through tactical control to non-Air Force units executing joint missions.
+It was responsible for over 1,300 airmen at 48 different locations in Afghanistan so that none of those Airmen become isolated from the Air Force.
+It processed airmen arriving in theatre to ensure they were properly briefed and equipped for the mission they were to perform.

-Unit description

-The 466th AEG is composed of airmen from more than 56 Air Force Specialty Codes including security forces, explosive ordnance disposal, civil engineering, contracting, communications, medical, intelligence, legal and logistics support to train local officials and rebuild the country.